mgudemann/mercury_gmp_int/README.md

 ## Benchmark

-For heavy number crunching code on bignums, first benchmarks show that Mercury-GMP is 2x faster than SWI and 15% faster than YAP (both using GMP).
+For heavy number crunching code on bignums, first benchmarks show that Mercury-GMP is 2.15 -- 2.4x faster than SWI and 1.2 -- 1.3x faster than YAP (both using GMP) and around 1.35x -- 1.15x slower than Haskell (depeding on dynamic or static linking).

 For a Miller-Rabin test, Mercury-GMP was more than two orders of magnitude faster than using `integer.m` from the standard library.
 It is between 2 to 6